Skip to content

 });

-Once a user completes the CAPTCHA, your backend must verify the token before trusting it.
-Send a POST request to your instance's /siteverify endpoint:
+Before you trust a submission, your server has to verify the token.
+Send a POST to your instance's /siteverify endpoint:

 sh